nychealth/EH-dataportal/content/data-explorer/lead-hazards.md

 draft: true
 seo_title: "Lead hazard data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of lead hazards in NYC."
+description: "Datasets and visualizations of lead hazards in NYC."
 tags:
 categories: ["housing","childhealth","social","neighborhoods"]
 keywords: ["lead","poisoning","children","housing"]